 2979 Days to the Moon

-Powerful free verse and stunning illustrations tell the true story of the American effort to land the first man on the Moon.
+Suzanne Slade’s powerful free verse and Thomas Gonzales’ stunning illustrations tell the true story of NASA’s effort to land the first man on the Moon.
+An award-winning, “stirring introduction to one of humankind’s most impressive undertakings.”*

 Publication Date: 9/1/2018